-X-ray analysis deciphers master regulator important for skin cancerDecember 1st, 2012 in Cancer
+X-ray analysis deciphers master regulator important for skin cancerDecember 1, 2012 in Medicine & Health / Cancer

 With the X-ray vision of DESY's light source DORIS, a research team from Hamburg and Iceland has uncovered the molecular structure of a master regulator central to the most deadly form of skin cancer, melanoma.
 The results, published in the scientific journal Genes & Development, throw new light on the workings of the so-called Microphthalmia-associated Transcription Factor MITF, that is not only connected to skin cancer, but also to a variety of hereditary diseases where the production of the skin pigment melanin is disturbed, and to certain aspects of ageing.

 "Our data could provide a rational basis for the development of tailor-made drugs targeting MITF", explains first author Vivian Pogenberg from the Hamburg branch of the European Molecular Biology Laboratory (EMBL).
 Deutsches Elektronen-Synchrotron DESY is the leading German accelerator centre and one of the leading in the world.
 Among other things, DESY develops and provides accelerator based light sources for research.

 Melanoma is a malignant tumor of the cells that produce the skin pigment melanin, the melanocytes.
 It is not the most common form of skin cancer but the one with the greatest death toll by far: about 3 out of 4 skin cancer related deaths are caused by melanoma.
 Important for the development of melanoma are malfunctions of the Microphtalmia-associated Transcription Factor MITF.
 Transcription factors regulate which part of the DNA is read and transcribed into a blueprint for a protein within the cell.
 Only few parts of the DNA are active in each cell, and this activity also changes with time.
 MITF for instance activates the cell's machinery to turn the amino acid tyrosine into the pigment melanin.